How do credit card numbers get stolen?

 Lost credit cards

 It's not uncommon for someone to lose their physical card and then have a thief use it to make a purchase.
-If you realize your card is missing, it's imperative to call the credit card company and place a freeze on your account immediately.
+If you realize your card is missing, call the credit card company and place a freeze on your account.
 Many banking apps also offer the option to freeze your account right from your own device.

 Mail and trash